-This could be a reason why many people are trying to improve their professional and technical skills to pursue more rewarding and in-demand careers.
+This could be why many people are trying to improve their professional and technical skills to pursue more rewarding and in-demand careers.

-A recent IBM Institute for Business Value study found that about one in four people are planning to voluntarily switch jobs in 2021, and many are preparing for the move by taking matters into their own hands to build new opportunities and more sustainable careers.
-According to the study, a majority of those surveyed plan to reskill or upskill this year.
-For example, 58% said that they planned to take continuing education courses this year, mostly online versus in person.
+A recent IBM Institute for Business Value study found that about one in four people are planning to voluntarily switch jobs in 2021.
+Many are preparing for the move by taking matters into their own hands to build new opportunities and more sustainable careers.
+According to the study, most of those surveyed plan to reskill or upskill this year.
+For example, 58% said they planned to take continuing education courses this year, mostly online versus in person.
 And 25% said their reskilling or upskilling goals for 2021 included enrollment in a formal degree, certification, or badging program.
 Out of all regions in the survey, Latin American respondents boasted the highest percentage of people looking to upgrade their skills, and to do so through digital means.

-To help meet this need, IBM is launching SkillsBuild, a free and open online learning program that aims to empower adult job seekers and entrepreneurs with professional workplace readiness and technical skills for just about any industry.
+To help meet this need, IBM is launching SkillsBuild.
+This free and open online learning program aims to empower adult job seekers and entrepreneurs with professional workplace readiness and technical skills for just about any industry.
 Job seekers can gain access to a wide portfolio of interactive courses in languages that include English, French, German, Japanese, and Spanish (with Portuguese later this year); access to personalized coaching; the ability to complete portfolio-building projects; and earn online credentials to showcase their skills to potential employers.
-The personalized coaching and real life projects set SkillsBuild apart.
+The personalized coaching and real-life projects set SkillsBuild apart.

-Learners accessing the program can conduct a self-assessment of employment interests and aptitude, helping them identify and connect with a learning path that fits their skills set.
-Learning paths and badges cover everything from specific technical skillsets, such as cloud computing, web development, Linux systems administrator, data analysis, cybersecurity, blockchain, and more.
+Learners accessing the program can self-assess employment interests and aptitude, helping them identify and connect with a learning path that fits their skill set.
+Learning paths and badges cover specific technical skill sets, such as cloud computing, web development, Linux systems administrator, data analysis, cybersecurity, blockchain, and more.
 Learners can also take courses on how to conduct job searches, and improve upon professional, workplace proficiencies like collaboration, presentation, time management, client service, and critical thinking – even mindfulness.

-Open P-TECH is a free digital learning platform, available in Spanish and Portuguese, that extends aspects of the P-TECH model to provide free workplace learning, professional and technical skills curriculum to learners and teachers.
-As of March 11, 2021, over 261,000 learners and teachers are making use of the platform in more than 171 countries, including 89,000 registered users in Latin America since its launch last March.
+Open P-TECH is a free digital learning platform, available in Spanish and Portuguese, that extends aspects of the P-TECH model to provide free workplace learning, and professional and technical skills curriculum to learners and teachers.
+As of March 11, 2021, over 261,000 learners and teachers are using the platform in more than 171 countries, including 89,000 registered users in Latin America since its launch last March.

-As of March 11, 2021, over 261,000 learners and teachers are making use of the platform in more than 171 countries, including 89,000 registered users in Latin America since its launch last March.
+As of March 11, 2021, over 261,000 learners and teachers are using the platform in more than 171 countries, including 89,000 registered users in Latin America since its launch last March.

-By focusing on skills over degrees, we can all make the tech industry, and tech itself, more diverse and inclusive.
-It’s crucial for socioeconomic growth to bring in people to the IT field and with relevant technical skills who have non-traditional and built skills through coding camps, community colleges, or modern career education programs like SkillsBuild.
+By focusing on skills over degrees, we can all make the tech industry and tech itself more diverse and inclusive.
+Socioeconomic growth must bring in people to the IT field with relevant technical skills who have non-traditional and built skills through coding camps, community colleges, or modern career education programs like SkillsBuild.

-We need to help more people from Latin America who are re-entering the workforce or re-launching their careers to create more jobs for people in parts of the world where technology jobs and prospects may seem scarce.
-The pandemic has challenged all of us in so many ways; let’s rebuild even stronger.
+We need to help more people from Latin America re-entering the workforce or re-launching their careers to create more jobs for people in parts of the world where technology jobs and prospects may seem scarce.
+The pandemic has challenged us in so many ways; let’s rebuild even stronger.